olliekennedy/bookmarks-challenge/README.md

 - The `Bookmark` class goes and gets the bookmarks, and gives back all the bookmarks in an array to the controller.
 - The controller renders the array of bookmarks to a webpage, which it sends as a response to the user

+add new bookmarks
 ```
 As a user
 So i can add new bookmarks
-I would like to be able to add to the list
+I would like to be able to add a bookmark to my bookmark list
 ```

 ```